iterative/cml/README.md

 #### 2.- Running with docker executor (docker in docker)

-The runner creates a docker container generating a new enviroment every time.
+The runner creates a docker container generating a new environment every time.

 <details>
   <summary>